muskanapp/IDC-WIT-Personal-Assistant/README.md

 ![architecture](https://github.com/muskanapp/IDC-WIT-Personal-Assistant/blob/master/assets/Architecture.png)

 ## ⛏️ Debugging and Maintanence <a name="debugging_and_maintanence"></a>
-- The integration with Google Calendars API needs to be worked upon.
+- The data used in pie-chart is dummy data but given more time, the data fetched using the Google Calendar API can be used.

 ##   Performance and Scalability <a name="performance_and_scalability"></a>
 - The site works on all the web browsers.